KrammyGod/pingbot/src/classes/README.md

   run properly in production.
 It is easier to view and maintain the configuration rather than editing .env.template
 - [exceptions.ts](exceptions.ts): Very simple type definitions of a couple of custom exception types we use to differentiate between actual errors and expected errors.
-- [GuildVoice.ts](GuildVoice.ts): Type to support music commands.
+- [voice.ts](voice.ts): Type to support music commands.
 It contains multiple helpers to load songs, and play them.
 Also contains a global definition of all guilds that are currently playing music.